lime-n/Java/README.md

 This folder will contain complete solutions to all of these exercises (PENDING)

-The folder `Programming` contains the exercises to lab materials from the moduling `Programming II` from the University of East Anglia.

 As for the next folder, `Java Machine Learning`.
 These contain the solutions to the workshops for the module Machine Learning at the University of East Anglia.
 A third year computer science module.